anoma/namada/documentation/specs/src/economics/fee-system.md

 The spending key associated with this operation could be relative to any address as long as the signature of the transfer itself is valid.

-If checks 1 to 5 fail, the transaction can be safely discarded, while if the check fails at point 6 the transaction could be kept in mempool for future usage, until the expiration time of the transaction is reached.
+If any of the checks fail, the transaction must be discarded.
 Once these controls have been performed, the block proposer should run the actual transfer against the current state of the application to check whether the transaction is valid or not: if this succeeds the transaction can be included in the block, otherwise it should be discarded.

 These same checks are done by the validators in `process_proposal`: if any of them fail, the entire block is rejected.
 The balance key must be searched in the